MsChabane/web-app-brain-tumer/App/db.md

-# Database Setup (`db.py`)
+# Database Configuration (`db.py`)

-This page describes the database configuration and session management for the FastAPI application using **SQLModel** and **SQLAlchemy AsyncIO**.
+This page describes the database setup and session management for the FastAPI application using **SQLModel** and **SQLAlchemy AsyncIO**.

 ---

 ## 1. Database Engine

-We create an asynchronous database engine using SQLAlchemy and the project’s database URL from settings.
+An asynchronous database engine is created using SQLAlchemy and the database URL from settings.

 ```python
 from sqlalchemy.ext.asyncio import create_async_engine